camptocamp/c2cgeoform/docs/user-guide/views.rst

    _id_field = 'hash'

-And to show the grid of table records we need a definition per column:
+And to show the table records grid we need a definition per column:

 .. code-block:: python